 Passports & Travel Documentation

 We’re sailing from the Port of Miami.
 You will need to have your cruise documents and government-issued photo ID (driver’s license or passport) ready when arriving at the ship's security checkpoint.
-All guests must be on board BY 3:30 pm!
-The gangway closes at 4:00 pm sharp after which NO ONE may board.
+All guests must be on board BY 3:00 pm!
 Miami airport is approximately 30-45 minutes from Port of Miami.
 Plan accordingly!
 Passports are HIGHLY RECOMMENDED, though not required, for this cruise that sails roundtrip from the same U.S. port of call.
 Really, you have plenty of time.
 Go get one.
 Need help?
 Apply for one here.
 If you choose not to travel with a passport, you MUST have an original, raised-seal, state-issued (not hospital issued) birth certificate AND a driver’s license with you.
 The two documents must have matching names.
 If for some reason the names do not match (marriage, etc.), you will need a copy of a legal document(s) explaining why (marriage certificate, etc.).

 IMPORTANT REMINDERS FOR A SMOOTH EMBARKATION